Current Events, Productions & Activities

 If you have an idea you can dramatize in play form, submissions will be accepted between April 1st and June 30th.
 Previously unproduced short plays (20 pages maximum) will be judged by a panel of local theatre veterans.
 Those chosen as finalists will be presented by actors in a public reading on August 15th.
 The top three plays will be given a full theatrical production at a later date.

 The contest will have two divisions: Junior (9-18) and Adult.
 Those in the Adult level are asked to submit plays in one of six categories: Drama, Historic, Romance, Comedy, Fantasy, or Cultural.
 The Junior level is open to all genres.
 Adult submissions will close when 300 plays have been received.
 Three Junior plays and six Adult works will be chosen as finalists.
+The top 3 winners will also receive a free year-long subscription to www.PlaySubmissionsHelper.com, the most comprehensive and up-to-date online directory of play submission opportunities available anywhere.

 Submission Guidelines